5 JavaScript Priority Levels and How to Use Them

 Arjen Karel - linkedin

-Last update: 2024-12-12
+Last update: 2026-03-09

 One thing has always been clear: not all JavaScript is created equal.
 Some scripts handle critical interactions like 'menu interaction' or 'add to cart' while other scripts are far less important.
-Let's take your 'exit intent' popup script that invites visitors who are about to leave your site to fill out a questionnaire.
+Take your 'exit intent' popup script that invites visitors who are about to leave your site to fill out a questionnaire.
 I am sure we could all live without the last ones but it would be really hard to navigate a website without the first one.

 Yet, on 'your average website' on a technical level this distinction is hardly ever made.
 All JavaScripts are 'just added' to the page and the browser is left to figure it out.
-Now that is a problem because your browser has n idea what is important and what is not.
+Now that is a problem because your browser has no idea what is important and what is not.
 We, as developers do.
 So let's fix that!

 How JavaScript priority can impact the Core Web Vitals